A super simple recipe for spectacular stuffed mushrooms, with a crispy, cheesy topping, and an ultra garlicky cream sauce.

 Simple stuffed mushrooms

 Stuffed mushrooms are seriously underrated.
-I adore mushrooms, and cooking them simply like this really allows them to be the star of the show.
+I adore garlic mushrooms, and cooking them simply like this really allows them to be the star of the show.

 The topping for these stuffed mushrooms is really easy to make - sometimes a few straightforward ingredients is all you need to create something really spectacular!

-And if you really want to take your stuffed mushrooms to the next level, cook them in the garlic cream sauce.
+And if you really want to take your tasty mushrooms to the next level, cook them in the garlic cream sauce.
 It gives an extra layer to the dish, and makes these simple stuffed mushrooms something really special.

 How to make stuffed mushrooms